 Devon Rexes can produce more ear wax than other breeds so make sure the ears are inspected regularly to ensure that wax build up is kept to a minimum.

-If you have a Devon Rex cat in your life, please share your experiences below.
+Have you ever met a Devon Rex cat?
+Please share your experiences in the comments below.

 Image: Nickolas Titkov via Flickr.